-- Did I eat three meals?
+- Did I eat healthy meals?

 - Did I have filling foods (including water) with every meal or every snack?

-- Did I keep portions smaller than my fist?
+- Did I keep portions small?

 - Did I eat when I was not hungry?
 If yes, what was I feeling or doing that made me eat?